The Department of Spanish at Western Michigan University offers a study abroad program in Quito, Ecuador.

 The WMU program at the Universidad San Francisco de Quito offers qualified students the opportunity to study Spanish language and culture in university courses especially designed for them.

 Earn six to seven credit hours in Ecuador, advancing your fluency in Spanish and expanding your knowledge of Latin American cultures.
 These courses will be offered at the beautiful campus of the Universidad San Francisco de Quito, located in the valley of Cumbayá, which is known as one of the most cosmopolitan areas of the capital.
 Students will participate in various cultural activities outside of the classroom such as visits to the famous historical center of the city, which was declared a World Cultural Heritage Site by Unesco in 1978.
 Other excursions included in the program are trips to Otavalo, Cotacachi y la Laguna de Cuicocha.
 These co-curricular activities will provide many opportunities for students to explore and learn about Ecuadorian culture in depth.

-There are two different groups for this program.
+There are two different options for this program.

 Students selected for the program will stay with families in Quito.
 They will have individual rooms and will eat all three meals with the family.

 Students make their own travel arrangements both to and from Quito.
 They are advised to consult with the faculty director before finalizing their travel plans.
 If they travel independently to Quito, they will be responsible for coordinating their arrival with the faculty program director.
 Students who wish to do so may travel to Quito with the faculty director.

 The faculty director for Quito is Professor Mercedes Tubino-Blanco, a member of the regular WMU Spanish faculty.
 She will offer orientation sessions on campus prior to departure and will be in Quito during the first week of classes to assist students with any questions about their accommodations.